-\ These funds have a private equity structure, with no ability to be redeemed.
+These funds have a private equity structure, with no ability to be redeemed.

 - a.
 These investments invest in securities issued by publicly held real estate companies and storage facilities that are primarily in North America, Europe, Australia, Asia, France, Germany, Poland, and the U.K. - b.
 This investment focuses on managing portfolios of publicly-traded midstream energy securities. - c.
 This category includes multiple investments.
 One investment focuses on a diversified portfolio of mid and smaller capitalization equity securities generally located in countries outside of the United States and Canada in order to achieve strong risk-adjusted long-term returns.
 The other investments were organized for the purpose of trading and investing in securities and other financial instruments. - d.
 This investment invests in exchange-traded commodity futures contracts, high quality short term investments, and renewable energy investments. - e.
 This category includes two investments.
 One invests primarily into one fund which focuses on investing in long term and short term equity investments as well as event driven, relative value, and global macro strategies.
 The other invests primarily into one fund which has a diversified, absolute return philosophy and concentrates on investments who have low volatility of returns. - f.
 These investments' objective is to achieve long-term appreciation by principally investing in intranche loans, stretch senior secured loans, or other debt like securities that have conversion features or that may be combined with other equity participation rights or enhancements. - g.
-These investments' objective is to generate income and gains through acquisition, holding, managing, and distribution or other disposition of private equity investments.
+These investments' objective is to generate income and gains through acquisition, holding, managing, and distribution or other disposition of private equity investments. - h.
+This category includes one investment which invests primarily in hedge funds throughout the global financial markets, with the objective of seeking capital appreciation over a full market cycle while maintaining a lower level of volatility when compared to the global equity market.